 SaaS platforms have different customers/subscribers, or, “tenant” users, in technical terms.
 For B2B SaaS such tenants are often organizations.
 If the SaaS platform is deployed in the cloud using multitenant architecture for cost-effectiveness, the platform’s customers use the same databases and storages as others.
 SaaS platform owners have to prevent user access from one customer to another customer's private information.
 The solution is the implementation of multi-tenant SaaS identity and access control management.

-When thinking about solutions to manage, authenticate, and authorize their users, SaaS owners have to make architecture design choices.
+When thinking about solutions to manage, authenticate, and authorize their users, SaaS owners with the help of SaaS developers have to make architecture design choices.
 The right design depends on what customers of SaaS platforms need.

 Using a centralized identity provider and implementing role-based access control seems today the most common, however not exclusive, scenario for identity and access control management.